Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Governing equations

 \section{Governing equations}

+The governing model for hydro-sediment-morphodynamic transport was developed in \cite{kazhyken_etal_2021_1} is employed here.
+For the sake of brevity, we do not include all details of the model herein but refer interested readers to our past work in \cite{kazhyken_etal_2021_1}.

-For purposes of this article, a body of water is represented by a domain $D_t \subset \mathbb R^{d+1}$ filled with a water-sediment mixture, modeled as an incompressible inviscid fluid.
-In this description, $d$ stands for the horizontal spatial dimension that can take values 1 or 2, $t$ represents the time variable, $\Gamma_T$ and $\Gamma_B$ are the top and bottom boundaries of the domain, respectively, $L_0$ is the characteristic length, and $H_0$ is the reference depth (cf. Fig.\ref{Fig:Domain}).
-It is assumed that $\Gamma_T$ and $\Gamma_B$ can be represented as graphs, and fluid particles do not cross the boundaries.
-Both boundaries vary with time: $\Gamma_B$ due to sediment transport and bed morphodynamic processes, $\Gamma_T$ as the evolving free surface of the body of water.
-The bathymetry, $b(X,t)$, and the free surface elevation, $\zeta(X,t)$, of the body of water are used in the parameterization of $\Gamma_B$ and $\Gamma_T$:
+The model is defined on a domain $D_t \subset \mathbb R^{d+1}$ filled with a water-sediment mixture, i.e., an incompressible inviscid fluid, see Fig.~\ref{Fig:Domain}, where $d$ is the horizontal spatial dimension $(d\ge 1)$, $t$ the time variable, $\Gamma_T$ and $\Gamma_B$ are the top and bottom boundaries of the domain, respectively, $L_0$ is the characteristic length, and $H_0$ is the reference depth.
+We assume $\Gamma_T$ and $\Gamma_B$ can be represented as graphs, and fluid particles cannot cross these boundaries.
+Both boundaries vary with time, $\Gamma_B$ due to sediment transport and $\Gamma_T$ as the variable free surface of the body of water.
+Thus, the domain $D_t$ is defined by $(X,z) \in \mathbb R^d \times \mathbb R$ where $-H_0+b(X,t) < z < \zeta(X,t)$.